ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 }
 ```

 This constructor instantiates the `name` and `symbol` variables with constructor arguments passed along with the contract code when the contract is deployed.
-The value of `decimals` is instantiated using a value hard coded into the contract (`self._decimals = u8(18)`).
+The value of `decimals` is instantiated using a value hard-coded into the contract (`self._decimals = u8(18)`).
 Finally, there is a call to the `mint()` function.
 You can learn how the `mint()` function works in the next section.

 ## Contract functions

 ### `mint()`

 The contract's `mint()` function was called in the constructor, causing some amount of tokens to be created and allocated to an account address during the contract deployment.
-The ERC-20 `mint()` function is not part of the IERC-20 interface so that an ERC-20 ontrat can be agnostic to the token supply mechanism.
+The ERC-20 `mint()` function is not part of the IERC-20 interface so an ERC-20 contract can be agnostic to the token supply mechanism.
 You can read more about custom supply mechanisms on the [Open Zeppelin forum](https://forum.openzeppelin.com/t/how-to-implement-erc20-supply-mechanisms/226).
 In this example, you will add a `mint()` function to control your token supply.

 The `mint()` function needs to do the following:

-- transfer an amount of tokens from the zero address to some other address
+- create a number of tokens and allocate them to some address
 - update the total supply
 - update the balances of the token receiver's address
 - emit an event